 All kids really want to do is be kids.
 They want to play, and learn and laugh.
 Here at Cook Children's, that's what we want too.
-That's why we've grown to become one of the largest pediatric neuro-oncology programs in the Southwest.
+That's why we've grown to become one of the largest pediatric neuro-oncology programs in the Southwest of Texas.
 A neuro cancer diagnosis can be the start of a scary journey.
 Our neuro-oncology team is here to help each child we treat overcome as many obstacles as possible, and to make a difference every step along the way.

 Our distinguished neuro-oncology team is highly regarded for their active role in national and international clinical research trials and relentless pursuit of seeking cures.
 When you place your child in our care, you know that he or she is in the capable hands of some of the finest neuro-oncology specialists in the country, if not the world.
 These men and women are dedicated experts in the care and treatment of tumors in the brain, brainstem, optic tract and spine, as well as neurofibromatosis, vascular malformations, dermoid lesions and more.